haha I know I feel the same - I'm assuming someone on this board shares the same affliction?!

 week 4 = juice fast

-He says specifically that you only eat raw foods during the cleanse and salt is completely off limits!! that is very important because I did a minnie version the following year and cheated a bit on the salt and did not get as
+He says specifically that you only eat raw foods during the cleanse and salt is completely off limits!! that is very important because I did a minnie version the following year and cheated a bit on the salt and did not get as good results.

 Also you should drink as much juice as you want/can during the 4 weeks.